 That sounds limiting, but states like Colorado and California are known for having pretty spectacular weather, so as long as you stick to the summer-only rule, you’ll have lots of opportunities to hike 14ers.

 Part of hiking 14ers responsibly entails setting off spectacularly early.
 Not only does this help you account for the slower pace, but in states like Colorado, thunderstorms tend to roll in after 12pm in the summertime.
 As a general rule of thumb, you want to have summited and be back below treeline by 12pm.
 That means if you expect it to take you four hours to summit, you should really be on the trail no later than 6:30am to give you time to rest at the top.
 Often, you will be setting out in the dark so pack a headlamp for the first part of your hike.
 It can make for a tough start to the day, but there’s nothing quite like hiking up a mountain with the rising sun.

 We’re definitely not advocating for clogging up the trails in a large group, but because of the added risks of hiking 14ers, it’s best not to attempt one alone.
 Hiking with one or two other people is ideal, and while you’re at it, follow the principle of No Hiker Left Behind and stick together.
 If one person has to turn back, everyone turns back.

 You should also tell someone where you are going and agree on a time to check in with them and confirm that you are safe.

 Wear appropriate footwear

 Sounds obvious, but every summer there are people out on 14ers in flip flops, Converse shoes, Doc Martens, you name it.
-For hiking 14ers, you need sturdy hiking boots or hiking shoes with proper soles (look for Vibram soles) and protection from rocks and the elements.
+For hiking 14ers, you need sturdy hiking boots or a pair of the best hiking shoes with proper soles (look for Vibram soles) and protection from rocks and the elements.